fanart-tv/fanartwiki/docs/ImageTypes/Movies/movieposter.md

-# **Overview**
+!!! info "Overview"

     - Movie Posters are images of a movie depicting its media cover or optionally a custom textless version depicting the movie.
     - Can be used while browsing your media center library as a recognizable navigation item.

 ---